 Travel to the 25th National Conference on Students in Transition, October 2018, at which the research findings will be reported

 Announcement on the National Resource Center webpage, listservs, and print publications

 Priority consideration for publication by the National Resource Center.

 The Paul P. Fidler Research Grant competition is open to faculty, staff, graduate students who plan to conduct research on issues of college student transitions.
 Cross-institutional research teams are encouraged to apply for the Paul P. Fidler Research Grant.
 The following individuals are not eligible for the Paul P. Fidler Research Grant and may not be included as part of proposed research teams: National Resource Center staff and fellows; current members of our National Advisory Board; and students, staff, and faculty of the University of South Carolina system.

-Completed applications must be received by the National Resource Center by 11:59 p.m.
-Eastern Time, July 1, 2014.
+Deadline Completed applications must be received by the National Resource Center by 11:59 p.m.
+Eastern Time, June 30, 2017.

-- Timeline (100 word maximum or small table).
+Timeline (100-word maximum or small table).
 Provide a timeline of activities related to this research.
-Please include anticipated state date(s) and completion date(s) for all relevant activities (i.e., data collection, analysis, dissemination).
-Please not that research must be completed so that presentation of findings can be made at the National Conference on Students in Transition in October, 2015.
+Please include anticipated start date(s) and completion date(s) for all relevant activities (i.e., data collection, analysis, dissemination).
+Please note that research must be completed so that presentation of findings can be made at the National Conference on Students in Transition in October, 2018.

 The proposal also requires submission of contact information for the principal investigator and any additional researchers(s), as well as a PDF of a current curriculum vitae for the principal investigator.

 Completed proposals must be submitted by 11:59 p.m.
 Eastern Time, June 30, 2017.
 Early submissions are welcomed.
 A confirmation e-mail will be sent out to the principal investigator upon submission of the proposal.